Philipp Meyer: Career

-Meyer worked as a first responder on and off for nearly fifteen years.
+Meyer worked as a first responder for about fifteen years, mostly on a part-time basis.
 In his early twenties he volunteered as an orderly at the R Adams Cowley Shock Trauma Center in downtown Baltimore.
-He would later serve as a volunteer firefighter in fire departments outside Baltimore and in rural New York State.
+He would later serve as a volunteer firefighter at fire departments in Maryland and upstate New York.
 He was one of the first outside EMTs to respond to Hurricane Katrina in 2005 in New Orleans, driving his own vehicle there and arriving on the day of the storm.

 Meyer also spent a few years working on Wall Street.
 After graduating from college, he took a job with the Swiss investment bank UBS as a derivatives trader.
-He describes his experience there as "soul crushing" but also maintained friendships with many of his old colleagues.
+He describes his experience there as "soul-crushing" but also maintained friendships with many of his old colleagues.

 After several years at UBS, Meyer committed to pursuing his dream of becoming a writer.
 He wrote a second novel that he could not get published, a book he has called "an apprentice-level work".
 He moved back into his parents' house in Baltimore, taking jobs driving an ambulance and as a construction worker.
 He was preparing for a long-term career as a paramedic when, in 2005, he received a fellowship at the Michener Center for Writers in Austin, Texas, where he wrote the majority of American Rust.
 Random House bought American Rust at the end of 2008.
 During his time at the Michener Center, Meyer met fellow writer Kevin Powers, who later wrote the 2012 Iraq War novel The Yellow Birds.

 In 2010, Meyer was named to The New Yorker's "20 under 40", its decennial list of 20 promising writers under the age of 40.

-In 2013, Meyer finished work on his novel The Son, and began developing it as a TV show, along with some University of Texas classmates.
-He co-founded a television production company, El Jefe, but it dissolved a few years later.

-In 2016, AMC picked up The Son as a television series starring Pierce Brosnan.
+His second novel The Son was published in 2013.